brodriguez8774/django-expanded-test-cases/docs/source/general_usage.rst

             self.assertEqual('Expected H1 Value', response_header)

-Alternatively, using the **Django-Expanded-TestCases** package, we can use the ``assertPageHeader()`` function to simplify that same check down to:
+Alternatively, using the **Django-Expanded-Test-Cases** package, we can use the ``assertPageHeader()`` function to simplify that same check down to:

 .. code:: python